 How I Book Cheap Transport In Vietnam: 12.Go Asia

-The Imperial City Of Hue Entrance Fee
+Imperial City Of Hue Entry Fee/ Ticket Costs

 The entry ticket to visit the Imperial City Of Hue costs $6.60 / 150,000 VND.

+These tickets are purchased in the main building which acts as the entry point to access the inside of the citadel (pictured above).
 It is well worth the price, though if you have a little bit more money in your budget I would recommend hiring a guide to teach you about the amazing history.

-Opening Hours For The Imperial City Of Hue
+The Imperial City Of Hue Opening Hours

-What To Wear To The Imperial City of Hue
+What To Wear At The Imperial City